pinot-contrib/pinot-docs/operators/operating-pinot/tuning/realtime.md

 **Case 1: Optimize for performance, high QPS**

 From the above output you may decide that 6 hours is an optimal consumption time given the number of active segments looked at for a query, and you can afford about 4G of active memory per host.
 You can choose either 8 or 10 hosts, you choose 10.
 In this case, the optimal segment size will be 111.98M.
-You can then enter your realtime table config as below:
+You can then enter your real-time table config as below:

 ```javascript
 "realtime.segment.flush.threshold.rows": "0"